 Signature guarantee

 Signature guarantees are used for financial transactions most commonly related to selling or transferring securities.
-A signature-guarantee institution has Federal authority to officially stamp documents.
+A signature-guarantee institution has federal authority to officially stamp documents.

 - Authorization limit is $100,000 per transaction.

-- A Signature Guarantee is sometimes required for the transfer of securities such as the sale or redemption of stocks or bonds.
+- A signature guarantee is sometimes required for the transfer of securities such as the sale or redemption of stocks or bonds.